notsynchronous/youtube-notifications/README.md

 # youtube-notifications

-🔔 do-it-yourself notifications for Youtube!
+🔔 Do-It-Yourself notifications for Youtube!

-Can you subscribe to multiple channels using 1 callback server?
+Use a serverless platform (like `Netlify` or `Vercel`) to build out a notification system for public uploads on Youtube.

+### Use Cases:

+- Send messages to channels in Discord/Slack.
+- Run actions on videos after upload.
+- Subscribe to multiple channels.

 ## Useful Links